hisana-nazeer/MamaBloom/README.md

-Here comes a **clean, startup-style README** written exactly in the format you requested.
-Fully professional, public-friendly, and ready to paste into GitHub.

----

 # 🌸 MamaBloom – Your AI Companion for Motherhood

 *A gentle, private space for new moms to talk, reflect, and feel supported.*